 - Need mains – cable hiding issues

 If you do decide to go ‘smart’, that’s where it does get a bit more tricky and fiddly.
-You see, it’s not the bulbs themselves that you pair to the Gateway but the steering devices (the wireless dimmer or remote control already mentioned).
-Once paired to the Gateway – easy enough to do, even with the odd app quirk thrown in – you then add bulbs to that steering device (and it’s 10 bulbs per controller).
-Sounds complicated?
-It really isn’t but it is a bit more drawn-out than it needs to be and we found the whole system falls apart if the steering device more than a few metres from the Gateway.
+You see, it’s not the bulbs themselves that you pair to the Gateway, but the controllers (the wireless dimmer or remote control already mentioned).
+Once paired to the Gateway you then add bulbs to that switch/dimmer (up to 10 bulbs per controller).
+It's not that complicated, but more drawn-out than it needs to be and we found the whole system falls apart if the steering device is more than a few metres from the Gateway.

 If you’re not bothered about a huge array colours, or in fact all that convinced you need smart lighting in your home – Ikea’s bulbs are probably your best bet.
 As stated you don’t even need to use an app to control them and for standalone bulbs they aren’t much more expensive than regular white LED lightbulbs.
 Sure, the platform is by far the buggiest that we’ve tested and the app is basic at best – but the price points are great.